Cassiebxy/STAT-184-Final-Project/README.md

 # STAT-184-Final-Project.github.io
 ---
-title: STAT 184 Final Project
+Title: STAT 184 Final Project

 Authors: Kaitlyn Klumb, Xinyi Bao, Samuel Quinn

-date: 2023/12/6
+Date: 2023/12/6

 ---

 **Background Information:**
 The primary dataset offers an avenue to analyze and gain valuable insights from the luminaries of the platform, including comprehensive details on top creators' subscriber counts, video views, upload frequency, country of origin, earnings, and more.
 The primary dataset come from [here](https://www.kaggle.com/datasets/nelgiriyewithana/global-youtube-statistics-2023)